hesselberthlab/hesselberthlab.github.io/content/authors/jay/index.md

   url: "cuanschutz.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: We are an RNA biology and technology development lab.
+# bio: We are an RNA biology and technology development lab.

-interests:
+#interests:
-- RNA damage and repair
+#- RNA damage and repair
-- Single-cell technology development
+#- Single-cell technology development

 education:
   courses: